Zeyad-Saadaddin/vacuum-release-system-inp-chips/README.md

-# Vacuum Release System for InP Chips
+# Vacuum Release System for Fragile Electronic Components

 Engineering project focused on reducing adhesion and peel forces during the pick process of fragile electronic components.